-The median remuneration of the employees of the Company as on 31st March, 2022 was Rs.
-30,000 per year c) The percentage increase in the median remuneration of employees in the financial year:
+The median remuneration of the employees of the Company as on 31st March, 2024 was Rs.
+3,85,347 per year

-Due to merger the Employees of Transferor Companies have been merged into Transferee Company.
-Therefor the percentage increase in the median remuneration of employees is not applicable.

-d) The number of permanent employees during the year on the rolls of the Company: 127 Employees e) Average percentile increase already made in the salaries of employees other than the managerial personnel in the last financial year and its comparison with the percentile increase in the managerial remuneration and justification thereof and point out if there are any exceptional circumstances for increase in the managerial remuneration:
+- c) The percentage increase in the median remuneration of employees in the financial year: - There was an increase of 127% in the median remuneration of employees of the Company in FY-24. - d) The number of permanent employees during the year on the rolls of the Company: 138 Employees - Employees at end of the financial year: 138 employees - e) Average percentile increase already made in the salaries of employees other than the managerial personnel in the last financial year and its comparison with the percentile increase in the managerial remuneration and justification thereof and point out if there are any exceptional circumstances for increase in the managerial remuneration: - There was no increase or decrease in salaries of employees during the year, so the average percentile is not applicable. - f) The Board of Directors of the Company affirmed that remuneration of all the Key Managerial Personnel of the Company are as per the Remuneration Policy of the Company. - It is affirmed that the remuneration paid is as per the Nomination, Remuneration and Board Diversity Policy of the Company.